Gretchen Whitmer kidnapping plot

 On October 8, 2020, the U.S. Federal Bureau of Investigation (FBI) announced the arrests of 13 men suspected of orchestrating a domestic terror plot to kidnap Gretchen Whitmer, the governor of Michigan, and otherwise using violence to overthrow the state government.
 Some have labeled the attempt as an example of stochastic terrorism, where violent rhetoric by prominent figures inspired the plot.
 Half of the suspects were tied to a paramilitary militia group that called themselves the Wolverine Watchmen.
 Six of the suspects were charged in federal court, while the other seven were charged with state crimes.
 A week later, a fourteenth suspect was arrested and charged in state court.

 Two men pleaded guilty and offered to testify on behalf of the prosecution as part of a favorable plea deal, while two men were acquitted at trial.
-Two other men, who had received a hung jury at the first trial, were later found guilty of kidnapping conspiracy and conspiracy to possess weapons of mass destruction.
+Two other men, who had received a hung jury at the first trial, were later convicted of kidnapping conspiracy and conspiracy to possess weapons of mass destruction.
 One of those men was also convicted of another explosives charge.

 Three other men were later convicted of felony counts of gang membership, providing material support to terrorism, and illegal weapons possession in the first state trial stemming from the case.
+However, the convictions of these men were later overturned on appeal in 2026.
 Two more defendants pleaded guilty at a later trial to providing or attempting to provide material support, whereas three others were acquitted.
 The defense has argued that this is a case of entrapment, claiming to have identified twelve FBI informants.
 They contend that the entire plot was fabricated by federal agents.